 ⚠️ IMPORTANT

 Famiq is built on top Bevy and relies entirely on its ECS architecture.
-When you use Famiq, you're actually using the Bevy engine, with Famiq providing an abstraction for its UI system to help you build GUI applications, rather than Game UI.
+When you use Famiq, you're actually using the Bevy engine, with Famiq providing an abstraction for its UI system to help you build GUI applications, rather than Game.

 A solid understanding of Bevy's ECS is required.
 If you're new to Bevy, I recommend checking out Bevy's quick start guide.